ECE Funding Handbook

 • This section explains the financial payments services may and may not request from parents for the period children are enrolled for 20 Hours ECE.

-There are three types of payments.
-They are fees, donations, and optional charges.
+There are 4 types of payments.
+They are fees, donations, optional charges and home-based educator top up payments.

 • Definition of a fee

 • A fee is a payment that is required as a condition of enrolment and can be enforced.
-It includes any compulsory payment regardless of the type: wages, salary or any other payments made by the parents /caregiver to either the educator or the service provider
+It excludes home-based educator top up payments but includes any other compulsory payment regardless of the type: wages, salary or any other payments made by the parents /caregiver to either the educator or the service provider

-Enforcement is when a service withholds or withdraws enrolment, or withholds or withdraws parts of their service (for example children not permitted to take part in certain activities), or attempts debt recovery.
+Enforcement is when a service or educator withholds or withdraws enrolment, withholds or withdraws parts of their service (for example children not permitted to take part in certain activities) or attempts debt recovery.

 • Parents must not pay fees for 20 Hours ECE